 Deferred tax assets and liabilities are determined based on differences between the financial and tax reporting bases of assets and liabilities and are measured using enacted tax rates and laws that are expected to be in effect when the differences are expected to reverse.
 Valuation allowances are established when the Company determines that it is more likely than not that some portion of a deferred tax asset will not be realized.
-The Company has incurred operating losses from April 7, 2000 (inception) through December 31, 2021, and therefore has not recorded any current provision for income taxes.
-For the year ended December 31, 2022, the Company recorded net income and is expecting a small amount of state income tax expense.
-As such the Company has recorded a provision for current state income taxes.
+The Company has incurred operating losses from April 7, 2000 (inception) through December 31, 2023, with the exception of the fiscal year ended December 31, 2022, and therefore has not recorded any current provision for income taxes in the current year.
+For the year ended December 31, 2022, the Company recorded net income and incurred a small amount of state income tax expense.
+As such the Company recorded a provision for current state income taxes for the year ended December 31, 2022.